webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - assigns project manager and define their authority.
     - negotiate support from key stakeholders.
 Champion and market project.
     - enforce milestones by removing road blocks.
+- **Resource Pool**
+  - list of all the resources that are available to the project team.
+This includes people, equipment, and materials.
 - **Senior Management**
   - highest level of leadership.
   - control organizational goals, communicate with shareholders and board members.